Multi-stage query engine (v2)

 The multi-stage engine is the new query execution engine released in Pinot 1.0.0.
 Here are some useful links:

-Find supported query syntax to query the multi-stage engine, including Window functions and JOIN features
+Find supported to query the multi-stage engine, including and features

 You must use the multi-stage query engine (v2) to query distributed joins, window functions, and other multi-stage operators in real-time.